jcjolley/muddler/README.md

 `muddle -W C:\dev\hackmud -d C:\User\1337H4x0r\AppData\Roaming\hackmud\1337H4x0r\scripts`

-Will watch C:\dev\hackmud for changes to *.ts and *.js files, and then write *_mud.js files to your hackmud folder.
+Will watch C:\dev\hackmud for changes to *.ts and *.js files, run any *.test.js files, and then write *_mud.js files to your hackmud folder.
 I think this is the most useful option.

-`muddle -w`
+`muddle`

-Will watch the current working directory for changes to *.ts and *.js files and write *_mud.js files to the current directory
+Will watch the current working directory for changes to *.ts and *.js files, run any *.test and write *_mud.js files to the current directory

+`muddle <filename>`

+Will test <filename>.test.js, and then write minified <filename>_mud.js files to the current directory

 ## Caveats
 * If you wish to preserve your object property names, provide them as strings
 * I haven't tested this with scripts that use the DB.
 If you run into problems, please make an issue in github and I'll fix it asap.
+* For now, if you want to do testing, you have to save the test files in the same folder as your .ts/.js scripts.

 ## Credits
 This project was inspired by [Gerow's Mudify](https://github.com/gerow/mudify) which isn't maintained (@gerow on hackmud).
+The testing portion of the project was blatantly stolen from [Jer0ge's hackmud-unit-poc](https://github.com/jer0ge/hackmud-unit-poc)

 I'm typically playing as @s1mply_me on [hackmud](https://www.hackmud.com/) and am Jolley in the [Discord channel](https://discord.gg/sc6gVse)
 Feel free to hit me up (or even send some sweet sweet GC my way ;) )